-We are now working through groups 10-12 with the COVID-19 vaccination.
+We are now working through patients who are eligible for their COVID-19 booster vaccination.

-If you have had your first dose at a National Vaccination centre but would like to have your second dose with us at the practice then email us on the above email address and we will add you to the list.
+If you have had your first two doses at a National Vaccination centre but would like to have your booster dose with us at the practice then email us on the above email address and we will add you to the list.

 We are running pop-up clinics inline with the demand for vaccines and would be happy to add you to our waiting list to be contacted when we have space.